wp-plugins/social-locker/readme.txt

 * **Developer Friendly.** Use the plugin events (Unlock, Lock, Ready) and hooks for customization and creating your own extensions.

-= Need Support, We Got You Covered =

-All of our plugins come with free support.
-We care about your plugin after purchase just as much as you do.
-We want to make your life easier and make you happy about choosing our plugins.
-We guarantee to respond to every inquiry within 1 business day.
-Please visit our <a href="http://support.onepress-media.com/" target="_blank">help desk</a>.

 > **Go Premium - Gain More Likes & Social Shares!**
 >
 > It's a free edition of the premium plugin <a href="http://api.byonepress.com/public/1.0/get/?product=sociallocker-next&utm_source=wordpress.org&utm_medium=link&utm_campaign=link">Social Locker</a>.
 Although the free version